ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Methods

-The ray-tracing is done in a similar manner as described in \citet[their Sec~4.5]{jerkstrand2020properties}, but with modifications to the optical depths and the division of emission into the energy packets ($j_i$ in \citealt{jerkstrand2020properties}).
-The first change is to calculate the optical depths with respect to photoionization, instead of Compton scattering, while the energy packet subdivision is altered to adjust for the solid angle of the viewing direction ($\Delta\Omega_k$ in \citealt{jerkstrand2020properties}).
-This is done because the viewing directions are not spread isotropically\footnote{With a setup of $20\times20$ viewing angles for the polar$\times$equatorial angles, viewing angles closer to the north/south poles are packed more tightly and cover a smaller patch of the sky.}, which means without such a correction the emission would not be isotropic as it should be.
-As a result, the final output spectra have to be re-corrected for this solid angle when checking for convergence\footnote{In \citet{jerkstrand2020properties} the solid angle was omitted at both emission and escape time as only emergent ray intensities were of interest.}.
+The ray tracing is done in a similar manner as described in (\Jerk20, their Sec~4.5), but with modifications to the optical depths and the division of emission into the energy packets ($j_i$ in \Jerk20). \txtred{For the optical depths, these are now calculated with respect to photoionization (see below, also for photoexcitation calculation details) and not for Compton scattering.
+Meanwhile,} the energy packet subdivision is altered to adjust for the solid angle of the viewing direction ($\Delta\Omega_k$ in \Jerk20).
+This is done because the viewing directions are not spread isotropically\footnote{With a setup of $20\times20$ viewing angles for the polar$\,\times\,$equatorial angles, viewing angles closer to the north/south poles are packed more tightly and cover a smaller patch of the sky.}, which means without such a correction the emission would not be isotropic as it should be. \txtred{The solid angle is also accounted for when generating the final output spectra (\Jerk20 did no deposition calculations in the ray-tracing mode, so the solid angles were pre-cancelled).}